tauseef-ameen/KubernetesWorkout/README.md

-## Kubernetes Workout — Hands-on Kubernetes for Application Developers
+## Kubernetes Workout: Hands-on Kubernetes for Application Developers

 Welcome to the official GitHub repository for the book **Kubernetes Workout**.